Banno/admin-api-openid-connect-example/README.md

 Server listening on https://localhost:8080...
 ```

-Next, go to https://localhost:8080/ in a web browser.
+Next, go to https://localhost:8080/login.html in a web browser

 Click on `Sign in with Banno` and sign in with your Banno Username and Password.